 - 1 tbsp ghee or coconut oil

-Cooking tip: Use 7cm ring, or metal cookie cutter in the pan to shape into a tidy rosti.
-Removed the ring, just before you need to flip the rosti.
+Cooking tip: Use 7cm ring, or metal cookie cutter in the pan to shape them.
+Remove the ring, just before you need to flip.